A Shopify theme sells your Hobart oysters; it won't stop them shipping into a long weekend

 Exactly what you get

 A storefront that keeps Shopify's strengths and adds the island logic that makes selling live product viable: cold-chain checkout that refuses doomed orders, alcohol compliance, freight pricing tied to real cut-offs, and stock that reconciles with your cool room.
-It syncs with an inventory management system so wholesale and online agree, feeds a custom CRM (Customer Relationship Management) for repeat buyers and whisky-club members, and reports into a business intelligence dashboard for channel margin.
+It syncs with an inventory management system so wholesale and online agree, feeds a custom CRM (Customer Relationship Management) for repeat buyers and whisky-club members, and reports into a business intelligence (BI) dashboard for channel margin.
 You sell more, refund less, and stay compliant.

 How to choose a developer in Hobart